Formatting Image - Ignore Formatting Image - Ignore

 If you have aspirations of greeting someone in Italian, then you're going to need to learn a few basic Italian greetings.
 That's where this page can help.

 By reading below, you can learn many common greetings like various hellos and goodbyes, plus the timely greetings of good morning, good day, good afternoon, good evening, and good night.
-Scroll down to learn these and other greeting translations.
+You'll also learn some phone greetings and introductory phrases.

 Words in bold added during the last update.
 You can also view this list of greetings from Italian to English.